projesc/esc/README.md

 # Evented Scripting Cluster (name subject to change)

-This project is an study and attempt to create an replicated cluster of scripts to fire events and commands on and off.
+This project is an study and attempt to create a replicated cluster of scripts to fire events and commands on and off.

 ## Features